-Morning Prayer is offered for 20 minutes daily, Monday through Friday each day classes are in session.
-For the 2013-14 school year, Morning Prayer is at 10 a.m.
-All are welcome!
+Morning Prayer is offered at 10 a.m. for 20 minutes daily, Monday through Friday each day classes are in session.

 Services are led nearly every day by students from a variety of backgrounds.
 You may also find one of your professors taking a turn leading the singing or sharing thoughts about his or her faith life.
 Morning Prayer during Chapel Break is a time for students, faculty and staff to gather together as a community of faith.
 Whichever days of the week you choose, there’s time to connect with others.
 Each day of Morning Prayer is a different style of worship - and it's not variety for variety's sake, but out of respect for the varied backgrounds of students and their changing needs as they grow on our campus.

-Hear more speakers, as well as Sunday morning and other services on our Sermons page.
+Hear a variety of Morning Prayer speakers, as well as sermons from Sunday morning and other services on our Sermons page.

 Dr. Fred Niedner, professor of theology, shared recently why he makes Morning Prayer a priority: